-There are quite a few different varieties or "cultivars" which you can find, the arguably four most common are detailed below.
-After comparing your own Spider Plants leaves with the pictures below you may find yours isn't listed here.
-However in all cases Chlorophytums have very similar care requirements so the information should still be relevant.
+There are quite a few different varieties or "cultivars" which you can find, the four most common are detailed below.

 Chlorophytum Comosum "Vittatum" - This was the first variegated cultivar of the Spider Plant and was the most popular until the late 1990s.
 It has mid-green leaves with a broad central white stripe.
-It's often displayed in hanging baskets to display the numerous plantlet's or Spider Babies that form on mature plants.
+It's often displayed to show the numerous plantlet's or Spider Babies that form on mature plants.
 The long stems on which the Babies hang are yellow / white.

 Chlorophytum Comosum "Variegatum" - This version is newer than the 'Vittatum', and has dark green leaves with white margins.
 It's generally more compact than the previous cultivar.
 The long stems which support the offsets are green.
 It's a striking plant and has generally replaced the popularity of the 'Vittatum' in garden centers and department stores.

 Chlorophytum Comosum "Bonnie" - has the traditional green with white stripe variegation of the ‘Vittatum’ but it's leaves curl and bend.
 The flowering stems are yellow and plantlet's are curly like the parent.
-It is fast becoming a very popular variety as it tends to be very compact in size and is ideal if you want a Spider Plant but don't have masses of space in which to show it off.
+It's fast becoming a very popular variety as it tends to be compact in size and is ideal if you want a Spider Plant but don't have masses of space to show it off.

-Chlorophytum comosum - This was potentially the original Spider Plant.
-Its leaves are all green with a slightly lighter green shade running through the center and although it's better adapted to darker positions than the variegated versions it's the least common.
-You will struggle to find this type in the average garden center, so if you decide you want it you may have to search a bit further a field.
+Chlorophytum Comosum - This was potentially the original Spider Plant.
+Its leaves are all green with a subtle light green shade running through the center.
+Although it's better adapted to darker positions than the variegated versions it's the least common.
+You will struggle to find this type in the average garden center, so if you decide you want it you may have to search it out.

 All the variegated Spider Plants need a bright spot in order to keep their stripes.
 The all green version (which has no variegation to lose) will accept a darker location although growth will be much slower.
 Direct sunlight should always be avoided.

 These tough plants accept occasional feeding, but for even regular growth, try and feed at least once a month using a standard houseplant fertiliser.
 Don't feed newly planted Spider Babies / Pups, or the mature plants in the Winter months.
-Otherwise feel free to feed every few weeks.

 Which ever method you pick, in about a month you will have something like the picture below.
 Spider Plants are fast growers!

 The Spider Plant is one of the fastest indoor growing plants you can find.
 Providing you give it good light levels and just the right amount of water as detailed above, then it will burst into growth and keep churning out new leaves at a very rapid pace.
 It's not unusual to go from having a small cutting to a mature adult plant which is producing it's own plantlets all within a space of less than a year.

 Mature plants will produce a rapidly growing flowering stem on which small white flowers appear.
 The flowers are quite small and don't have a strong scent.
-They last for a few weeks before fading and then Spider Babies form from these flowers a short time later.
+They last for a few weeks before fading and then Spider Babies form where the flowers were a week or so later.

-If you have a large enough hanging basket you can plant several babies together to create a future cascading waterfall of babies! (see picture at the top of the article or image 4 in the gallery, each basket has two fully mature and independent plants).
-Very effective in a conservatory or anywhere where you have height such as the top of cupboards.
+If you have a large enough hanging basket you can plant several babies together to create a future cascading waterfall of babies! (see picture in the article or image four in the gallery, each basket has two fully mature and independent plants).
+Very effective in a conservatory or anywhere where you have height such as the top of cupboards, or wall shelves.

-It's very hard to kill Spider Plants so while it rarely just dies on you, your plant may get a few ugly side effects if it's not being treated correctly.
+It's pretty difficult to kill Spider Plants so while it rarely just dies on you, your plant may get a few ugly side effects if you're not treating it quite right.

 Spider Plant has leaves with brown tips

 This is normally caused by excessively hot air (i.e. if it's above a hot radiator) or from underfeeding.
 You should aim to feed it at least once a month during the growing seasons.
-Once the ends go brown they stay brown so nip the tips off with a pair of scissors.
+Once the ends go brown they stay brown, so nip the tips off with a pair of scissors.